November 15, 2024

 Hilda Samsing: nurse and ski pioneer

-In the early 1920s, following the example of Samsing, other resorts opened in New South Wales and Tasmania.
+In the 1920s, Samsing’s resort grew popular and spawned imitators; other resorts opened in Victoria, New South Wales and Tasmania.
 Ski clubs were formed, and businesses began selling equipment to local enthusiasts.

 But Mount Buffalo, and other early Victorian ski fields like Mount Feathertop, were relatively distant from Melbourne.
-Automotive travel was primitive, and regional public transport limited, these shortcomings compounded by the difficulties of travelling during winter.
-Accessing these early ski resorts was difficult.
+Automotive travel was primitive, and regional public transport limited; these shortcomings compounded the difficulties of travelling during winter.
+Accessing these early ski fields was difficult.

-Mount Donna Buang, the closest mountain to Melbourne with consistent winter snow cover, offered a possible alternative.
+Mount Donna Buang, the closest mountain to Melbourne with consistent winter snow, offered a possible alternative.

 Warburton, circa 1908